Step off the usual tourist trail with these little known – but no less gorgeous – islands that hide in some of the world’s most stunning places.

 8. Dong’ao Island, China

-Because… China is not known for its surf culture – or its scuba diving or sailing for that matter – but this stunning mix of beachfront, rocky coves and dense semi-tropical forest has all of these things, as well as a newly installed premium Club Med, the first beachfront resort in China.
+Because… China is not known for its surf culture – or its scuba diving or sailing for that matter – but this stunning mix of beachfront, rocky coves and dense semi-tropical forest has all of these things, so there’s never been a better reason to get over there!

 9. Little Corn Island, Nicaragua